 Michelle Lou (19C) is from Irvine, Calif., majoring in political science.
 She previously served as copy chief, news editor and executive editor.
 She won first place in the 2017 Georgia College Press Association’s Better Newspaper Contest in the category Best News Article Based on Investigative Reporting for her coverage of the Spring 2017 student government elections.
 Outside of the Wheel, she is an undergraduate research fellow at Emory’s Center for Law and Social Science; a member of Phi Eta Sigma and Pi Sigma Alpha; and enjoys snorkeling.
-Last summer, she interned at USA TODAY’s copy desk and HuffPost's breaking news team.
+She has interned at USA TODAY's copy desk and HuffPost's breaking news team.

 Alisha Compton (19C) is from Chantilly, Va., majoring in neuroscience and behavioral biology and English, with a concentration in creative non-fiction.
 She most recently served as Emory life editor.
 In addition to the Wheel, she is is an undergraduate research assistant at the Grady Trauma Project, a member of the Survivor Anthology and a sister of Gamma Phi Beta and chai lattes.